waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR_UP_WALL: Impassable ledge (one-way down).
 [Verified]

 # Contingency Plan
-- If sweep fails to trigger Suicune, I will:
+- If Surf approach fails, I will:
     1. Re-verify Pokedex AREA map for exact location.
     2. Check Route 36 (Sighting 4) to see if sequence advanced.
     3. Visit Tin Tower (Sighting 5) if others are skipped.